Complex PTSD – aka Relationship Trauma – is like PTSD on steroids

 Feelings of Terminal Aloneness

-C-PTSD negatively impacts all life functions found with PTSD and causes:
+Complex PTSD negatively impacts all relationships and life functions found with PTSD and causes:

 1. A pervasive sense of low self worth